 - Click the More Options button and click Refresh Interval to set the layer’s refresh interval.
 This option is not available on the details page of a sublayer.

-- Click the Search button on the map and enter an address or place-name to find specific locations or features.
+- Click the Search button on the map and provide an address or place-name to find specific locations or features.

 - Pan the map or use the navigation tools to zoom or go to the default extent.